How to Talk to Your Doctor

 Be proactive in knowing about your kidneys and ways to protect them.
 No one should be more invested in protecting them than you!

-Dr. Gutiérrez is a member of the American Kidney Fund’s National Board of Trustees and serves as Chair of Medical Affairs.
+Dr. Gutiérrez served as the American Kidney Fund’s Chair of Medical Affairs and is a former member of the AKF National Board of Trustees.
 He is an Assistant Professor of Medicine in the School of Medicine at the University of Alabama at Birmingham and an Assistant Professor of Epidemiology in the School of Public Health.
 He also serves as the section head for outcomes and epidemiology research in the school’s Division of Nephrology.